-Juicy filling wrapped by a translucent skin, Har Gow (prawn dumplings) is a pleasure both on your palate and to your eyes.
+Juicy filling wrapped by translucent skin, Har Gow (dim sum shrimp dumplings) is a pleasure both on your palate and to your eyes.
 Read my detailed recipe to learn how to make it perfectly.

-Having made Snow skin mooncakes following my recipe, one of my readers asked me: “Is there any other classic Chinese dishes I can make to use up the leftover wheat starch (key ingredient in snow skin mooncakes)?”
+Having made Snow skin mooncakes following my recipe, one of my readers asked me: “Is there any other classic Chinese dishes I can make to use up the leftover wheat starch?”
 Of course!
 She reminded me of a wonderful dim sum dish that I always enjoy eating (as well as making).
-It’s called Har Gow (虾饺, steamed crystal prawn dumplings), a classic Cantonese dish that you can find in any dim sum restaurants.
+It’s called Har Gow (虾饺, crystal shrimp dumplings), a classic Cantonese dish that you can find in any dim sum restaurants.

 - The use of water chestnuts and bamboo shoots not only gives the filling a crunchy texture, but they also add a nutty flavour.

 - Sesame oil also makes a nice addition.
-However, excessive usage will overpowering the taste of other key ingredients.
+However, excessive usage will overpower the taste of other key ingredients.

 - Ginger is there to minimize the fishy flavour.
 Chive provides a mild oniony taste (You may skip it but do not replace it with spring onion whose taste is too strong for this recipe).